feiss/apainter-brush-tutorial/creating brush with api.md

 },
 ```

-The parameters passed to `addPoint()` represent the data of the new point, like its position, orientation, pressure of the trigger used (from 0 to 1) and the time it was made (in ms from the beginning of A-Painter).
+The parameters passed to `addPoint()` represent the data of the new point, like its position, orientation, pressure of the trigger used (from 0 to 1) and the time it was made (in microseconds from the beginning of A-Painter page load).
 The difference between `position` and `pointerPosition` is that `position` refers to the center of the controller (more less above the trigger) and `pointerPosition` refers to the tip of the controller, from where the 'paint' is supposed to appear.

 In your brush you may want to discard the new point that is being added.
 In that case, simply return `false`.